fabriciovo/ionic-weather-app/README.md

 ## Features
 * Get weather of current location
-* Different theme depending on time (day or night)
+* Different theme depending on time
 * Different weather icon depending on weather

 ## Built With